mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 ...

 _It wasn’t until Monday morning when I found out where I was going to get transferred.
 I thought I was going to get transferred to a different zone, but I ended up getting transferred within the zone, which wasn’t common.
-I was going to be serving in a Korean branch and a YSA branch, which meant that I was going to be learning Korean!
+I was going to be serving in a Korean branch and a YSA branch, which meant that I was going to learn Korean!
 I was sort of excited about it._

 _I learned that I was going to be in a trio, and my companions’ names were Elder Leishman and Elder Mejia.
 When I finally found my companions, we packed up our stuff and headed back the long road down to Federal Way.
 My training period was tough, and I was ready for something new.
 I hoped that I would like this new area and my new companions._